What is the Difference between Linebreeding and Inbreeding?

 Linebreeding

-Linebreeding is a technique used by breeders of many types of animals like horses, cows, and dogs, who want to have the offspring show specific traits.
-A breeder who is interested in linebreeding usually picks a specific animal that has those traits and then focuses on breeding descendants of that animal together to try to get those traits in the offspring.
+Linebreeding is a technique used by breeders of many types of pedigree animals like horses, cows, and dogs, who want to have the offspring show specific traits.
+A breeder who is interested in linebreeding usually picks a specific animal ("sire" or "dam") that has those traits and then focuses on breeding descendants of that animal together (as opposed to close relatives) to try to get those traits in the offspring.
 Traits that can be bred for include physical traits, like good joints and a strong body, or mental traits, like a great temperament and excellent trainability.

 Inbreeding